WHAT WE DO

 Citizen Diplomacy International connects Philadelphia with leaders worldwide and promotes our city as a global hub of commerce and culture.
 We introduce international professionals and students to their Philadelphia counterparts through events, programs, and exchanges.
 These connections create partnerships and lasting relationships that become powerful tools to address some of our world’s greatest challenges.

-High School Exchanges create global learning opportunities for students in Philadelphia, cultivating leadership development among students and preparing them for in-demand careers at home and abroad.
-Our Sister Cities High School Exchange serve 100-200 high school students, both Philadelphia students traveling abroad and international peers traveling to Philadelphia.
+Educational exchanges create global learning opportunities for students in Philadelphia, cultivating leadership development among students and preparing them for in-demand careers at home and abroad.
+Our Sister Cities High School Exchanges serve 100-200 high school students, both Philadelphia students traveling abroad and international peers traveling to Philadelphia.
 In 2020-21, although in-person travel is on hold, Citizen Diplomacy is working to transition our exchanges to virtual opportunities.
 Planning for in-person exchanges is underway for 2021.

 University Student Exchanges, Internships & Scholarships